-- The companies, including the promoters, to which bank finance is to be extended should have adequate net worth and an excellent track record of servicing loans availed from the banking system. - The amount of bank finance thus provided should be reasonable with reference to the banks' size, its net worth and business and risk profile. - 2.3.19.2 In case the advances against the PSU disinvestment is secured by the shares of the disinvested PSUs or any other shares, banks should follow RBI's extant guidelines on capital market exposures on margin, ceiling on overall exposure to the capital market, risk management and internal control systems, surveillance and monitoring by the Audit Committee of the Board, valuation and disclosure, etc. In this regard, banks may be guided by the Master Circular on Exposure Norms dated July 1, 2014.
+- Banks' proposals for financing the successful bidders in the PSU disinvestment programme should be approved by their Board of Directors. - Bank finance should be for acquisition of shares of PSU under a disinvestment programme approved by Government of India, including the secondary stage mandatory open offer, wherever applicable and not for subsequent acquisition of the PSU shares.
+Bank finance should be made available only for prospective disinvestments by Government of India. - The companies, including the promoters, to which bank finance is to be extended, should have adequate net worth and an excellent track record of servicing loans availed from the banking system. - The amount of bank finance thus provided should be reasonable with reference to the banks' size, its net worth and business and risk profile. - 2.3.18.2 In case the advances against the PSU disinvestment is secured by the shares of the disinvested PSUs or any other shares, banks should follow RBI's extant guidelines on capital market exposures on margin, ceiling on overall exposure to the capital market, risk management and internal control systems, surveillance and monitoring by the Audit Committee of the Board, valuation and disclosure, etc. In this regard, banks may be guided by the Master Circular on Exposure Norms dated July 1, 2015

-2.3.19.3 Stipulation of lock-in period for shares
+2.3.18.3 Stipulation of lock-in period for shares